rubyfu/RubyFu/en/required_gems.md

 * virustotal - A script for automating virustotal.com queries.
 * uirusu - A tool and REST library for interacting with Virustotal.org.
-* clipboard - Lets you access the clipboard on Linux, MacOS, Windows and Cygwin.
+* clipboard - Lets you access the clipboard on Linux, MacOS, Windows, and Cygwin.

 **Extra gems**